Dear students,

 groundwater are the sources of India’s water supply.
 Other sources, such

+as desalination, are negligible because they are not cost effective.
 Surface Water The main rivers, the Ganges, Bramhaputra, Mahanadi, Godavari, Krishna, Kaveri, Indus, Narmada, and Tapti, flow into the Bay of Bengal and Arabian Sea.They can be classified into four groups: Himalayan, coastal, peninsular, and inland drainage basins.
 The Himalayan rivers, such as the Ganges, are formed by melting snow and glaciers and therefore have a continuous flow throughout the year.
 The Himalayas contain the largest store of fresh water outside the polar ice caps, and feed seven great Asian rivers.
 This region receives very heavy rainfall during the monsoon period, causing the rivers to swell and flood.The coastal rivers, the Bramhaputra and the Krishna, especially on the west coast, are short in length with small catchment areas.
 The peninsular rivers, which include the Mahanadi, Godavari, Krishna, and Kaveri, flow inland and also greatly increase in volume during the monsoon season.
 Finally, the rivers of the inland drainage basin, such as the Mahanadi and the Godavari, dry out as they drain towards the silt lakes such as the Sambhar, or are lost in the sands.
 India receives an average of 4,000 billion cubic meters of rainfall every year.Unfortunately, only 48% of rainfall ends up in India’s rivers.
 Due to lack of storage and crumbling infrastructure, only 18% can be utilized.
 Rainfall is confined to the monsoon season, June through September, when India gets, on average, 75% of its total annual precipitation.
 Once again, due to India’s storage crunch the government is unable to store surplus water for the dry season.
 Such uneven seasonal distribution of rainfall has not stimulated the development of better capturing and storing infrastructure, making water scarcity an unnecessary yet critical problem.

 Groundwater